baimukashev/RGB_sensor/data/labels/readme.txt

-Labels in the dataset is stored as follows:
+Labels in the dataset are stored as follows:

 image_name, contact_type, x,y,Fn, Fx, Fy, Fz, Tz